Racism in the United Kingdom: 21st century

 In the year ending March 2024, recorded hate crimes in the UK fell by 5%, with police in England and Wales recording 140,561 hate crimes, 70% of which were racially motivated.
-There was a 147% increase in antisemitic offences.
-In England and Wales, 3,282 alleged antisemitic offences were recorded in the year ending March 2024, more than doubled vis-à-vis the previous year, while allegedly anti-Muslim offences rose by 13%.
+There was also a 147% increase in antisemitic offences in that year.
+In England and Wales, 3,282 alleged antisemitic offences were recorded in the year ending March 2024, more than double that of the previous year, while allegedly anti-Muslim offences rose by 13%.